-For Special Appointment, Non-Tenured Fac the faculty member: culty Renewal and Professional Assessme nts Only: Overall rating of Satisfactory Marginal Unsatisfactory For Non-Tenured Faculty Only: Is Renewal l Recommended?
-YES NO For Tenure Candidates Only: Is Tenure Reco mmended?
+For Special Appointment, Non-Tenured Fac the faculty member: · nts Only: Overall rating of Satisfactory Marginal Unsatisfactory For Non-Tenured Faculty Only: Is Renewal l Recommended?
+YES NO For Tenure Candidates Only: Is Tenure Reco ommended?
 YES NO For Promotion Candidates Only: Is Promotion on Recommended?
-YES NO LFEC Members Signatures: Printed Name Signature Date Printed Name Signature Date Printed Name Signature Date I, the subject of this evaluation, am signing Evaluation Committee's written evaluation comments to the Library Director in according to the Library Director in according to the Laplace of the LFEC due date. and recommendation.
+YES NO LFEC Members Signatures: Printed Name Signature Date Printed Name Signature Date Printed Name Signature Date I, the subject of this evaluation, am signing Evaluation Committee's written evaluation comments to the Library Director in accordance 1st year appointees: Within three (3) call 2nd year appointees, tenure, promotion of the LFEC due date. and recommendation.
 I understand that a dance with the following schedule: Imay submitadditional Printed Name Signature Date member's personnel file.
 2. A copy shall be provided to the affected e written evaluation must go to Human Resor urces to be placed in the